Marie-François Auguste de Caffarelli du Falga: Life

 He became général de division and governor of the Tuileries, and grand aigle (Grand croix) of the Légion d'honneur, all on 8 February 1806, for his contribution to the victory at Austerlitz, and the following month was summoned to the Kingdom of Italy's ministry of war and the fleet (remaining at its head until 1810).

 He was made a knight of the Order of the Iron Crown (ordre de la Couronne de fer) in 1807, comte de l'Empire (with a "dotation" of 23,000 francs on the "domaines" of Hanover), and was then employed in Spain.
 There he defeated an attempted English landing at Laredo, seized Bilbao, was named governor of Biscay in 1811, completely routed Mina's band of guerrillas and contributed to the raising of the siege of Burgos.

-In 1813 he once again became Napoleon's aide-de-camp, and when the Emperor left his army he entrusted Caffarelli with commanding the remaining troops in Paris, the government of the imperial palace and organising the guard for empress Marie Louise.
+In 1813, he once again became Napoleon's aide-de-camp, and when the Emperor left his army, he entrusted Caffarelli with commanding the remaining troops in Paris, the government of the imperial palace and organising the guard for the empress Marie Louise.
 In 1814, he accompanied Marie-Louise and her son as far as Vienna.
 On his return to France, he begged to be allowed to retire, but Louis XVIII replied to his requests by sending him the insignia of the Order of Saint Louis and naming him military governor of the 13e division militaire.

 In January 1815, the duc de Bourbon sent him to Rennes to do all the good and prevent all the evil that he could.
-On 22 April he resumed his role as aide-de-camp, and on 2 June took command of the 1e division militaire.
+On 22 April, he resumed his role as aide-de-camp, and on 2 June took command of the 1e division militaire.

 He followed the army behind the Loire and was dismissed.
-Made a Pair de France in 1831, in 1840 he headed the legal commission looking into having Napoleon's mortal remains transferred back to France.
+Made a Pair de France in 1831, in 1840, he headed the legal commission looking into having Napoleon's mortal remains transferred back to France.
 Out of place in this era of grand political debates, General Caffarelli died in 1849 after a long illness, leaving a widow (daughter of comte Louis Charles d'Hervilly), two daughters and a son (who the French government summoned to join the conseil d'État for the prefecture of Ille-et-Vilaine).